sandip4n/eq-presets/README.md

 intended to be used as is by a different person.

-A rough target based on my preferences would be the IEF 2025 target but with less ear gain, a mid-bass boost around 150 Hz and an upper treble cut around 10 kHz.
-For measurements taken with the B&K 5128 HATS, the JM-1 Diffuse Field target needs the following preference adjustments.
+A rough target based on my preferences would be the IEF 2025 target but with slightly less bass, less ear gain, a mid-bass boost around 150 Hz and an upper treble cut around 10 kHz.
+For measurements taken with the B&K 5128 HATS, the following preference adjustments are applicable to the JM-1 Diffuse Field target.
 - Tilt 0dB/octave
-- Bass +8dB
+- Bass +7.2dB
 - Treble -4dB
-- Ear Gain -2.4dB
+- Ear Gain -2dB

 In my experience, the preference adjustments can vary depending on the response of the drivers.
 For example, treble peaks can appear to be